Considering moving to Italy or understanding your citizenship options? Here’s how to begin.

 That’s where most people get stuck.

-There are multiple pathways — citizenship, visas, residency — and then everything that comes after that: where to base yourself, how to approach a visit, and how to make the move in a way that actually holds together.
+There are multiple pathways — citizenship, visas, residency — and then the practical reality of building a life here: where to live, how to approach the move, and how to make decisions that actually hold together long term.

 A clear way to approach your move